• Skip to main content

 • Set your table and put a tablecloth over it so the dishes don’t get dusty

-• Defrost your turkey in the refrigerator if you bought a frozen one.
+• Defrost your turkey in the refrigerator at least 3 days prior if you bought a frozen one.

 • Clean your house or enlist your children to do the cleaning (reward them with a few dollars that they can use to go shopping)